Julian Assange calls on UK and Sweden to set him free

-WikiLeaks founder Julian Assange called upon the UK and Sweden to restore his freedom in a tweet on Monday.
+WikiLeaks founder Julian Assange in a tweet on Monday called upon the UK and Sweden to restore his freedom.

-Assange has been living in the Ecuadorian Embassy in London for over four years having been offered asylum by the country due to legal tussles with the US, Sweden and the UK.
-But if Assange were to leave the embassy to fly Ecuador, he would be immediately arrested by British police who would then extradite him to Sweden, where he is under investigation by prosecutors.
+Assange has been living in the Ecuadorian Embassy in London for over four years, having been offered asylum by the country amid legal tussles with the US, Sweden and the UK.
+If Assange were to leave the embassy, he would be immediately arrested by British police who would then extradite him to Sweden, where he is under investigation by prosecutors.

 It has been one year since the UN told the two countries that they were acting unlawfully by depriving Assange of his liberty and must immediately free him and compensate him.
 The UK appealed the decision, but its request for the decision to be reconsidered was rejected by the UN in November 2016.